OSHA's $afety Pays Program

 OSHA's "$afety Pays" program can help employers assess the impact of occupational injuries and illnesses on their profitability.
 This program uses a company's profit margin, the average costs of an injury or illness, and an indirect cost multiplier to project the amount of sales a company would need to cover those costs.
 The program is intended as a tool to raise awareness of how occupational injuries and illnesses can impact a company's profitability, not to provide a detailed analysis of a particular company's occupational injury and illness costs.

-Pays" program will:
+The "$afety Pays" program will:

 - Allow users to pick an injury type from a drop-down list or to enter their workers' compensation costs